kostelal0688/sep10-freedom-projec/blog/entry06.md

         </div>
 ```

 Another challenge I faced was getting two jQuery slides to work side by side.
-In the beginning it didn't work but I had to change the ids for it to work.
+In the beginning, it didn't work but I had to change the ids for it to work.
 This is the code I used in the head of the code:

 ```
  <script>